JovaniPink/cocktail-data/README.md

-# cocktail-data
+# Cocktail Data

-Playing around with Python, Dictionaries, Functions, and JSON file full of cocktails.
+> Playing around with Python, Dictionaries, Functions, and JSON file full of cocktails.